HEIGE-PCloud/HEIGE-PCloud.github.io/.github/ISSUE_TEMPLATE/new-idea-for-project-beyond-a-level-mathematics.md

 **Describe the idea**
-A clear and concise description of what the idea is.
-(e.g. How to prove π is an irrational number)
+A clear and concise description of what the idea is. e.g. How to prove π is an irrational number

 **Reference to the student book**
+1. Which book?
-1. Which book (e.g. A Level Mathematics for OCR A Student Book 2)?
+e.g. A Level Mathematics for OCR A Student Book 2
+3. Which Chapter?
-2. Which Chapter? (e.g. Chapter 1 Proof and mathematical communication)
+e.g. Chapter 1 Proof and mathematical communication
-3. Which page? (e.g. page 4)
+5. Which page?
+e.g. page 4
-4. Related content in the book?
-(Prove that square root 2 is irrational)
+7. Related content in the book?
+Prove that square root 2 is irrational

 **Content Outline**
 e.g.